DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 This script finds the best way to run the `yarn datadog-ci react-native xcode` command:

 - `yarn` can be used if you use a tool like [fastlane][9] or a service like [Bitrise][10] or [AppCenter][11] to build your app
 - `/opt/homebrew/bin/node /opt/homebrew/bin/yarn` must be used on Mac if you run the release build from XCode directly

-It then runs this command that will take care of uploading the sourcemaps with all the right parameters for you.
-See [datadog-ci documentation][12] for more information.
+It runs this command that takes care of uploading the source maps with all the correct parameters.
+For more information, see the [datadog-ci documentation][12].

 Open your `.xcworkspace` with XCode, then select your project > Build Phases > Bundle React Native code and images.
-Edit the script to look like this:
+Edit the script to look like the following:

 ```shell
 set -e